Frequently Asked Questions

 Mozilla/5.0 (compatible; CensysInspect/1.1; +https://about.censys.io/)

-We do not remove results from Censys, but if you have blocked these subnets, the results will automatically be pruned out.
+We do not remove any results from Censys data sets, but if you have blocked these subnets, your hosts will automatically be pruned out of our daily snapshots.

 What is Censys' relationship with the University of Michigan and Google?

 Censys originally started as an academic research project at the University of Michigan.
 From 2015–2017, Censys was operated at Michigan with generous support from the Google Anti-Abuse Team.
 During this time, our license restricted access to non-commercial research.
 Since then, we've spun out from the University of Michigan into an independent company.

 What is Censys' relationship with the ZMap Project?

 Censys was started by the same team that created ZMap, and the Censys legacy scanner used many of the ZMap tools to collect and annotate data.
 The ZMap Project is and will remain an independent open-source project, and is primarily maintained by the Censys development team.

 If you didn't find an answer to your question, please reach out to our team at firstname.lastname@example.org.